ucsf-ckm/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2017111700]
+- Fixed errror in javascript so the error message will actually display when no checkboxes are checked

 [2017092900]
 - Refactored the javascript to remove all but two lint warnings
 - Updated documentation in the php files to remove code pre-check warnings